Outpost for Hope: Structure

-Workers: The charity is run by volunteers.
+The charity is run by volunteers, and is funded by donations from the public and selling of merchandise and guides.

-Finances: Income is through donations from members of the public as well as the sale of promotional items.
-They also have paperback options of their free online guides for sale.

-Service Area: As an online organization, their tools and information are available worldwide, but it is mainly aimed at the United States.
+As an online organization, its tools and information are available worldwide, but it is mainly aimed at the United States.

-Servicing: The families of Unreported missing persons, Law Enforcement and other Social and Health Care agencies.

-Unreported Missing Persons
+Unreported missing persons

-This charity calls all Unreported Missing persons the "Kids Off The Grid" a term first coined by Libba Phillips.
+Outpost for Hope calls all unreported missing persons "Kids Off The Grid", a term first coined by Libba Phillips.
 The term applies whether the missing person is a child or an adult.
 "Unreported" means the missing person is not part of the National Crime Information Center database of missing persons.

 People can become Kids Off The Grid or "unreported missing" for a variety of reasons, including: